 Cyprus Island (Greece) doesn't expect to receive any visits by cruise ships until late 2020, Cyprus Broadcasting Corporation reported on Saturday, June 13, citing the manager of Port Limassol (island's largest seaport).

-Beginning on June 9, Cyprus reopened cruise services at the island's ports along with its airports, as part of the 3rd and major phase of the easing of restrictions following the Coronavirus (COVID-19) lockdown since mid-March.
+Beginning on June 9, Cyprus reopened cruise services at the island's ports along with its airports, as part of the 3rd and major phase of the easing of restrictions following the COVID lockdown since mid-March.

 Panayiotis Agathocleous, Limassol harbor-master, said that “the first cruise ships with passengers are expected late this year at the earliest.”